Safeguarding Policy

 Information about Disclosure and Barring Service checks can be found on the DBS website.

 Guidance on Safe Recruitment should also be taken into account when appointing new staff.
-For further information about Safer Recruitment visit the Ofsted website.
+For further information about Safer Recruitment visit the Safer Recruitment Consortium website.
+Safer Recruitment training can be booked on through the training hub.

 Allegations against adults who work with children and young people